Food allergies in dogs are gaining more and more recognition, both by dog parents and by veterinarians.

 Allergen blood testing is available, but it is more appropriate for canine atopy and is not a reliable way to identify what food ingredients your dog may be allergic to.

-The diagnosis is slowly made by placing your dog on a trial diet in which you are introducing a new, highly digestible protein source, and/or carbohydrate source, with no food additives.
+The diagnosis involves placing your dog on a trial diet in which you are introducing a new, highly digestible protein source, and/or carbohydrate source, with no food additives.

 You, in essence, are eliminating the potential offending allergens and thus it is often called an “elimination diet.”